 Behaviour at Glasgow in 2024 Events

 We will actively monitor and act to ensure that attendees at our events (particularly bid parties) meet the standards set out in this Code.
+This includes online interactions around the event.
 We understand that this sometimes needs a more immediate intervention than provided for by the full reporting process.

 - ask them to modify their behaviour;

 - and if appropriate, support a report under the host convention’s Code;